 Introduction

-This checklist applies to the assessment of material submitted in connection with registration by an organization for verification against the NSI Acceptance Testing 1.0 Conformance Requirements.
+This checklist applies to the assessment of material submitted in connection with registration by an organization for verification against the NSI Requirements Definition for Lotteries 1.0 Conformance Requirements.

-This checklist will be available from within the NSI web-based certification/verification system.
-Each applicant for verification will be required to complete a checklist that identifies the various documents the applicant is uploading with its verification registration along with information on where in each of these documents there is evidence that the applicant has correctly deployed the best practice requirements.
+This checklist is available on the NSI web-based certification/verification website.
+Each verification applicant will be required to complete a checklist that identifies the various documents that are to be uploaded with its verification registration.
+This must also include information where in each of these documents there is evidence that the applicant has correctly deployed the best practice requirements.

 The purpose of the checklist is to guide the assessor and make the assessment process more efficient.
 The result is that there will be fewer demands on the organization's staff members to provide clarification and additional information, and increased likelihood that the assessors will be able to establish an organization's conformance.